Follow us on networks

 They are fermented in the intestinal tract and used as food by certain beneficial intestinal bacteria (bifidobacteria and lactobacilli), that is, for probiotics.

-The most widely used prebiotics are inulin and fructooligosaccharides, also known as FOS.
-As we say, they can appear naturally in some foods but they can also be added to certain foods to give them specific benefits or, they can also be taken in the form of supplements.
+The most used prebiotics are inulin and fructooligosaccharides, also known as FOS.
+As we say, they can appear naturally in some foods but they can also be added to certain foods to provide them with specific benefits or, they can also be taken in the form of supplements.
 In this case, we always recommend doing it under the supervision of a specialized therapist.

-Foods where we find prebiotics would be legumes, asparagus, onion, garlic, leeks, artichoke and foods rich in resistant starch: rice, potato or sweet potato that have been previously refrigerated, that is, that have spent a few hours in the fridge.
+Foods where we find prebiotics would be legumes, asparagus, onion, garlic, leeks, artichoke and foods rich in resistant starch: rice, potatoes or sweet potatoes that have been previously refrigerated, that is, they have spent a few hours in the refrigerator. fridge.

 Relaxation as a tool to have a healthy microbiota

-Stress acts directly on the balance of microorganisms that live in the intestine.
-It can change the composition, diversity and number of bacteria, generally in favor of less beneficial bacteria.
+Stress acts directly on the balance of the microorganisms that live in the intestine.
+It can modify the composition, diversity and quantity of bacteria, generally in favor of less beneficial bacteria.

-The intestines and the brain are connected, in such a way that the mood influences the microbiota, and this produces certain substances that can alter emotions and give sensations of well-being or depressive type.
+The intestines and the brain are connected, in such a way that the mood influences the microbiota, and it produces certain substances that can alter emotions and give feelings of well-being or depressive type.

 The intestinal mucosa can be altered and activate chronic inflammatory processes, such as allergies, skin problems, obesity and many other diseases.
-Patients with irritable bowel syndrome, or suffering from Crohn's disease or ulcerative colitis have a higher percentage of depression and anxiety.
+Patients with irritable bowel syndrome, or who suffer from Crohn's disease or ulcerative colitis, have a higher percentage of depression and anxiety.

 Do you want to evaluate and know your microbiota?
 Here I leave you a post in which we explain how you can do it LINK microbiota and dysbiosis test